OKR Scoring: How to Get It Right

 To understand the intricacies of grading, let's take a look at a handy OKR scoring system you could implement on your team.

 Purists who do it the Google way will tell you an objective can be marked as complete when you reach 0.7 to 0.75 for each key result.
-That figure changes to 0.6 or 0.7 when you’re dealing with a moonshot type of initiative.
+That figure changes to 0.6 or 0.7 when dealing with a moonshot type of initiative.

 Switch to a performant OKR scoring system